 - ProPASS - a one-year bus pass purchased through your employer

 Accessible Parking - Parking Permits

 Accessible Parking Permits - temporary and permanent accessible parking permits are available through People In Motion

 Pedestrian Accessibility - Accessible Street and Sidewalks

-- Accessible pedestrian signals (APS) - helping blind, low-vision, or deaf-blind pedestrians cross streets safely with the aid of audio and vibrating signals at signalized intersections.
+- Accessible pedestrian signals (APS) - helping blind, low-vision, or deaf-blind pedestrians to safely cross streets with the aid of audio and vibrating signals at signalized intersections.
 The City installed 18 accessible pedestrian signals in 2017 and will install approximately 32 more by the end of 2018.
 Locations are chosen in consultation with various agencies, including the Canadian National Institute for the Blind (CNIB), the White Cane Club, and the Mayor's Advisory Committee for Persons with Disabilities.

 - Curb cuts - many existing curb ramps in Kamloops have been installed upon request.
 If there is a sidewalk you think needs a curb ramp, let the City know.
 Our engineers prioritize curb cut requests to areas with a high level of pedestrian traffic, including: